 If you need to make some changes to your service arrangements, select the type of help you currently receive for more information:

-If you want to see what services you are currently receiving, you can view your aged care record online.
-Your record will show your care plan and current service arrangements.
+If you want to see what services you are currently receiving, you can do so in your Online Account.
+It contains information about your aged care services, assessments, service providers, and more.

 Need some help?

 If you need some help, the My Aged Care team can answer most of your questions over the phone.